 - Build your sales calendar for longer periods and be ready way earlier.
 Investing in a PPC campaign only a few weeks before an important time may not increase your sales.
 So think months, not weeks.

 - Be creative on how you would like to surprise or amuse your customers.
 Play your imagination card and pull off a holiday campaign that is memorable.

 - Use analytics.
-Consider the data from previous years, look for patterns and let the insight you gather tailor your marketing.
+Consider the data from previous years, look for patterns and let the insight you gather tailor your sales and marketing.

 - Have capacity for a significant wave of purchases.
 The last thing you want is have your server go down, be short of staff or go out of stock.

 - Be agile.
 Sometimes a non-standard seasonality opportunity will surge, for example a weather-induced factor could be involved.
 Be prepared to meet the unexpected demand.

 - Update your product information and media files to add a festive feel to your product pages.
 Here a product information management (PIM) solution which handles an array of assets such as pdfs, images and videos, or customer reviews comes in handy.

 Important tip: Update your product information effectively with a PIM solution A big picture decision: consider a PIM solution, capable of updating, retrieving and sending product information at the drop of a hat to all the sales channels, including